 Northport is a medium-sized city located in the state of Alabama.
-With a population of 24,772 people and nine constituent neighborhoods, Northport is the 21st largest community in Alabama.
+With a population of 25,094 people and nine constituent neighborhoods, Northport is the 21st largest community in Alabama.

 Northport real estate is some of the most expensive in Alabama, although Northport house values don't compare to the most expensive real estate in the U.S.

 Northport is a very ethnically-diverse city.
 The people who call Northport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Northport residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Northport include Irish, German, Scottish, and British.
+Important ancestries of people in Northport include Irish, English, German, Scottish, and Italian.

 The most common language spoken in Northport is English.
 Other important languages spoken here include Italian and Spanish.